akeller/chatbot-dashbot-workshop/README.md

 ## Deploying to IBM Cloud

-You can use Cloud Foundry to deploy your local version of the app to Bluemix.
+You can use Cloud Foundry to deploy your local version of the app to IBM Cloud.

 1. In the project root directory, open the `manifest.yml` file: